taiyun/knitr-gsoc/proposal.md

 ## How do you propose to ensure code is submitted / tested?

-The homepage of knitr is here: https://github.com/yihui/knitr , I will submit my code via GIT.
-It is very easy to testing code since our target is getting dynamic report in the web.
-For example, the code can be tested via the second part: if there is something wrong in the code, then we cannot get the expected web pages.
+The main repository of **knitr** is here: https://github.com/yihui/knitr, I will fork it and develop code in my forked repository; finally I will send pull requests back to the main repository via GIT.
+Since this project is involved with output (web pages) all the time, my code can be tested by looking at those pages.
+Meanwhile, I will write test cases for my code and it will be tested with the **testthat** package when running `R CMD check`.

 ## What is your contigency plan for things not going to schedule?